Work Trends | Chapter 9

 A Workplace Divided: How Americans View Discrimination and Race on the Job

-Funded by at the Urban Institute, this survey included collaborations with the National Opinion Research Center at the University of Chicago, an expert advisory panel, and Delaware State University.
+Funded by Workrise at the Urban Institute, this survey included collaborations with the National Opinion Research Center at the University of Chicago, an expert advisory panel, and Delaware State University.
 The study included a survey, conducted in November and December 2022, using a comprehensive, national probability-based sample of 3,277 full- and part-time U.S. workers, including:

-- 605 Asian American workers,
+- 605 Asian-American workers,

 - 915 Black workers,